ADA-SITE-JML/wm2-2021-summer/homeworks/hw2/README.md

 	* You will posts that created by that profile
 * You can edit your profile, by clicking edit Profile link in the profile page
 * You can remove your profile
+* You can click profile author in the posts in order to go to the author's profile page

 ##### Tables